ManasB17/Reinforcement-Learning/Reinforcement-Learning.md

 | Value function: | A function of state or state action pair that estimates how good it is for an agent to be in a given state or perform an action in a given state.<br><br>It can also be thought as, function that is prediction of future reward.

 ---

-# Lecture-2

-## Markov Decision Processes

-> [!quote] **Outline**
-> - Markov Processes
-> - Markov Reward process
-> - Markov Decision process(MDP)
-> - Extension to MDP

----
-## Markov Processes
-### Introduction to MDPs
-- MDP formally describe an environment of Reinforcement learning.
-- In this case the environment is fully observable.
-The current state completely characterizes the process.
-- Almost all RL problems can be formalized as MDPs
--